 - Create a trigger in Google Tag Manager.
 This part is the most complex because you’ll need to inspect the form and decide which form tracking method is the most suitable.

-- Create a Universal Analytics event tag in Google Tag Manager.
+- Create a Google Analytics event tag in Google Tag Manager.